HUMANE, Europe’s international network for Higher Education professionals

 • expand professional networks both locally and internationally,

-• continually develop the skills and expertise that you need to succeed,
+• develop the skills and expertise that you need to succeed,

 • stay up-to-date on key issues and trends,